dekadentno/vue-unit-testing-cheat-sheet/README.md

 ```

 ### Vuex actions
 Before testing anything from the vuex store, we need to "mock" (make dummy / hardcode) the store values that we want to test.
 In the case beneath, we simulated the result of the getComments async action to give us 2 comments.
+Read more [https://lmiller1990.github.io/vue-testing-handbook/vuex-actions.html#creating-the-action](here)
 ```javascript
 import Vuex from 'vuex'
 import { shallow, createLocalVue } from '@vue/test-utils'